-The class weeks will run from the first Sunday night at 11:59 pm (August 16th) until the following Sunday night at 11:59 pm.
+The class weeks will run from the first Sunday night at 11:59 pm (January 10th) until the following Sunday night at 11:59 pm.
 Under course content, assignments, readings, handouts, journal explanations, & videos will be organized by weeks.
-What is listed here is a topical outline with examination, quiz, and assignment due dates.
-Weekly readings will be posted for that particular week under course content.
+What is listed here is a topical outline.
+Weekly readings, discussions, quizzes, and other assignments will be posted for that particular week under course content.

-- Week 1 Course expectations/introductions

-Aug.
-17th What is healing?
+• Week 1 Jan.
+10th Course expectations/introductions What is healing?
 What are our goals for intervention?
-What are the ethical principles of intervention with these types of clients?
+What are the ethical principles of intervention with these types of clients? • Week 2 Jan.
+17th Offering presence and companioning .

-- Week 2

-Aug.
-24th

-Offering presence and companioning.
 Offering socially just and culturally competent practices.
 How does culture/ethnicity play a role?

-OUIZ #1.

-- Week 3 How does gender/religion & spirituality play a role in healing?
+Week 3 How does gender/religion & spirituality play a role in healing?
+Jan.
+24th

-Aug.
-31st QUIZ #2.
-Class Exercise 1.

-- Week 4

-Sept.
-7th How does technology offer tools for healing?
+Jan.
+31st How does technology offer tools for healing?
 What dangers exist?

-QUIZ #3.
-Class Exercise 2.

-- Week 5

-Sept.
-14th

-Attachment and Coping
+• Week 5 Feb.
+7th Attachment and Coping

-OUIZ #4.

-- Week 6

-Sept.
-21st

-Two-track Model of Bereavement
+Week 6 Feb.
+14th Two-track Model of Bereavement

-Class Exercise 3.
+Week 7

-Sept.
-28th Task-based Approach to Intervention
+Feb.
+21st Task-based Approach to Intervention